A Boudoir Photography Experience

 So yes, boudoir is so much more than just pretty poses in pretty knickers.
 It is so much more than photography for someone else to enjoy.
 It’s a very personal, very individual journey that you undertake that ultimately reminds you of who you really are.
 And who better to be your guide, than Kate”.
 Gemma. x

-There are many reasons why women consider a boudoir shoot – here are more boudoir testimonials from clients and their partners.
+There are many reasons why women consider a boudoir shoot and many women would like someone they know to recommend a boudoir photographer.
+The best thing I can suggest is to read some more boudoir reviews from clients and their partners.
 Most importantly the label ‘boudoir’ is not what you should be focussing on.
 It is a portrait shoot that not only celebrates who you are but how you feel about yourself and usually involves lingerie and you looking your absolute best.
 It is a hugely transformative experience that will do amazing things for confidence and self esteem.
 And that is why I love to shoot boudoir so much.
 Here is a link to my boudoir photography galleries.
 Maybe I’ll get to you meet you at some point in the future.
 Kate